-As of December 31, 2005, we had outstanding indebtedness of \$25 million pursuant to our bridge loan from an affiliate of Farallon Capital Management, L.L.C.
+As of March 31, 2006, we had outstanding indebtedness of \$15 million pursuant to our bridge loan from an affiliate of Farallon Capital Management, L.L.C. that was fully repaid on May 10, 2006.
 On August 1, 2005, the Company, through Hercules Funding Trust I, an affiliated statutory trust, executed a \$100 million securitized credit facility with Citigroup Global Market Realty Corp., which we increased to \$125 million on March 6, 2006, and which we refer to as the Citigroup Facility.
-As of February 28, 2006, we had drawn \$61.0 million under the Citigroup Facility.
+As of March 31, 2006, we had drawn \$71.0 million under the Citigroup Facility.
 We expect, in the future, to borrow from, and issue senior debt securities to, banks, insurance companies and other lenders, including additional borrowings pursuant to the Citigroup Facility.
 See "Obligations and Indebtedness-Warehouse Facility."
 In addition, we expect to continue to pursue financing from the Small Business Administration under its Small Business Investment Company program.
 See "Obligations and Indebtedness-SBIC Financing" and "Regulation-Small Business Administration Regulations."